Home | Eye Conditions | Keratoconus

 Keratoconus is a progressive eye condition in which the corneal tissue thins and becomes weak.
 As it weakens, the cornea changes shape from a smooth rounded curve into an irregular cone shape that projects from the eye, causing vision to decline.
 Without treatment, keratoconus can eventually lead to severe vision loss.
-At Aloha Laser Vision, eye surgeon Alan Faulkner, MD provides a revolutionary FDA-approved treatment for keratoconus called corneal crosslinking (CXL), which can slow or halt the progression of the disease by strengthening the cornea, improve vision, and potentially prevent the need for corneal transplant in the future.
+At Aloha Laser Vision our eye doctors, Alan Faulkner, MD and Neda Nikpoor, MD, provide a revolutionary FDA-approved treatment for keratoconus called corneal crosslinking (CXL), which can slow or halt the progression of the disease by strengthening the cornea, improve vision, and potentially prevent the need for corneal transplant in the future.
 In addition to this minimally invasive CXL procedure, we also offer more traditional treatments for keratoconus, including phakic IOLs, Intacs®, and corneal transplantation.

 What Are the Causes of Keratoconus?